 America has delicacies throughout her large landscape.
 The chowders and lobsters of New England, the great Italian hoagies of the Northeast, the soul food of the south, the cheesy meat and potatoes of the Midwest, the Tex-Mex of Texas, the haute hippie cuisine of California are all gems of American traditions, borrowing largely from our collective past.
 We are all proud of our families and where we came from long ago.
 Soon, we must allow our mutt genes to seep into our consciousness and become merely Americans instead of hyphenations.
 We owe it to ourselves to realize we are much more American than we are European, Asian or African.

 I do know what they are talking about in their fear of fast food.
 American obesity is a huge strain on our already feeble preventative health care culture.
 We treat the cancer, not the cause.
-Anyone who has seen the greasy, giant burgers unwrapped and leered at in a rather gluttonous and disconcertingly seductive way by the corpulent chap falling out of his booth at Arby’s or Carl Jr.’s knows how appetite suppressing that can be.
-Nobody will wonder how he got that far, it’s written in the grease stains on his napkin and highlighted by his blubbery bottom.
+Anyone who has seen giant, greasy burgers consumed in a rather gluttonous and disconcertingly seductive way by a corpulent chap spilling out of his booth at Arby’s or Carl Jr.’s knows how appetite suppressing that can be.
+Nobody will wonder how he got that far, it’s written in the stains on his napkin, highlighted by his blubbery bottom.